Benjamin G. Humphreys: Political career

-As a Democratic Governor of the State of Mississippi, he sympathized with the ideology of White supremacy.
+As a Democratic Governor of the State of Mississippi, he professed the ideology of White supremacy.
 In his own words:

 After he retired from politics, Humphreys entered a career in insurance in Jackson, Mississippi.
 He continued there until his retirement in 1877, when he moved to his plantation in Leflore County, Mississippi, where he died in 1882.
 He is buried in Wintergreen Cemetery, Port Gibson, Mississippi.

 Humphreys County, Mississippi, is named after him.
-His son, Benjamin G. Humphreys II, entered into his own political career.
-He became a member of Congress and was on the Harbors and Rivers Committee, where he was instrumental in the successful amendment that created and added levees to the commission's charter.
+His son, Benjamin G. Humphreys II, was a United States Representative from Mississippi.